 Like spotting a friendly face in a crowded room, you went in with your heart open to what awaited.

 When you moved through the door, no one noticed you.
 Not in a stalker at a bar way, but just a simple glance, a head nod, or even a friendly, “Hello.”

 As you moved through the store your energy level began to wane, like a spurned lover you become aware of the time you were spending with no notice from the other person.

 Then something amazing happens…

 A retail employee comes over, and your heart picks up a bit.
 "Maybe they do notice me", your subconscious rejoices.
 Nope, you hear, “How are you today?”
 You politely respond, “Fine,” and the robot dance is on.

-“Finding everything alright?” they might ask.
+“Finding everything all right?” they might ask.
 And you find yourself shut down into scripted replies like, “Yes, I’m just looking.”
 At which point they robotically say, “If you need anything, just let me know.”

 Then you finish the robot dance with, “Thank you.”